WillWeatherford/deliver-cute/README.md

 # deliver-cute
-A bot which sends the top images and gifs of cute animals from reddit to my non-redditor friends.
+A web application which sends the top images and gifs of cute animals from reddit to subscribers.